stadium-software/filter-grid/README.md

 A module to generate sets of filters and to filter JSON arrays.
 This module can be used in connection with any JSON dataset.

+**IMPORTANT UPGRADE NOTICE**

-IMPORTANT UPGRADE NOTICE: If you are upgrading from version 1.x to 2.x make sure you remove the `filter-grid.css` file from your embedded files and delete the reference in the application `Head` property from your application!
+If you are upgrading from version 1.x to 2.x make sure you remove the `filter-grid.css` file from your embedded files and delete the reference in the application `Head` property from your application!

 Four separate functions are provided: